pedrofdzl/pedrofdzl/README.md

 </div>

 <h3 align="left">Genguin Physics</h3>
-<p>GGenguin Physics is an online app built on the Flask framework, with it's backend written in Python.
+<p>Genguin Physics is an online app built on the Flask framework, with it's backend written in Python.
 It's purpose is to help high-school students understand the steps necessary to solve the most common physics problems seen in highschool.
 This app aims to help out students with a friendly interface and a well thought-out backend.
 This project, as any other, inspires me to learn and grow as a developer.</p>

 <div class="row">
   <div class="col">